mapbender/mapbender-documentation/en/installation/migration.rst

 WMS Layer visibility
 --------------------

-Make sure that your WMS provides a proper extent for all supported EPSG-codes (this is used and saved in table mb_wms_wmslayersource Spalten latlonbounds und boundingboxes).
+Make sure that your WMS provides a proper extent for all supported EPSG-codes (this is used and saved in table ``mb_wms_wmslayersource`` columns latlonbounds and boundingboxes).
 Else it can happen that a layer is not requested for the given extent of your map.